Infinitesimally rigid Lie foliations with dense leaves: Obstructions for infinitesimal rigidity of Lie foliations

 \section{Obstructions for infinitesimal rigidity of Lie foliations}

 From now on, we focus our attention on Lie $\mathfrak{g}$-foliations $\mathcal{F}$ with dense leaves on compact, connected manifolds $M$.
 We investigate which properties the Lie algebra $\mathfrak{g}$ and the manifold $M$ need to satisfy for $\mathcal{F}$ to be infinitesimally rigid.
+We obtain two types of obstructions: one is cohomological, while the other concerns amenability of the fundamental group $\pi_{1}(M)$.